The Zombie | Frisky Business Ep. 2

 - Are We In This Together? d’Amore is currently functioning as a UI/UX artist on Pointless Button Studios’ upcoming post-apocalyptic adventure.

 - Frisky Business: Episode 2.
-Up to four character concept art pieces have been developed by Antonio d’Amore for K-Bros Games’ upcoming sequel to Frisky Business.
+Up to four character concept art pieces have been developed by d’Amore for K-Bros Games’ forthcoming sequel to Frisky Business.

 Making use of his community management/PR services, Sean is also responsible for providing successful clients of Antonio d’Amore with perks such as —